Finite complex reflection arrangements are K(pi,1): Complex reflection groups, discriminants, braid groups

 \section{Complex reflection groups, discriminants, braid groups}

 Let $V$ be a vector space of finite dimension $n$.
-A \emph{reflection group} in $\GL(V)$ is a subgroup $W$ generated by \emph{(generalised) reflections}, \ie, elements whose fixed subspace is a hyperplane.
-When the basefield of $V$ is $\BC$, we say that $W$ is a \emph{complex reflection group}.
+A \emph{reflection group} in $\GL(V)$ is a subgroup $W$ generated by \emph{(generalized) reflections}, \ie, elements whose fixed subspace is a hyperplane.
+When the base field of $V$ is $\BC$, we say that $W$ is a \emph{complex reflection group}.
 We are only interested in finite reflection groups and will always assume finiteness, unless otherwise specified.

 Let $W\subseteq \GL(V)$ be a complex reflection group.
 A \emph{system of basic invariants} for $W$ is an $n$-tuple $f=(f_1,\dots,f_n)$ of homogeneous generators of $\CO_V^W$, the algebra of $W$-invariant polynomial functions on $V$.
 A classical theorem of Shephard-Todd, \cite{shephard}, asserts that such tuples exist, and that they consist of algebraically independent terms.
 Set $d_i:=\deg f_i$; these numbers are the \emph{degrees} of $W$.
 Up to reordering, we may assume that $d_1\leq d_2 \leq \dots \leq d_n$.
 The sequence $(d_1,\dots,d_n)$ is then independent of the choice of $f$.